NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Intro_AOP_GEE/1a_GEE_AOP_101.md

 Objectives
 ---
 - Introduce the Google Earth Engine (GEE) code editor
-- See which NEON AOP datasets are available in GEE
+- Discover which NEON AOP datasets are available in GEE
 - Learn how to access the NEON AOP GEE datasets

 Requirements